An SLE$_2$ loop measure: Introduction

 The wired UST on $A^\d$ has two connected components, one attached to the outer boundary of the annulus, the other attached to its inner boundary.
 These two connected components are in contact with each other alongside a simple closed curve $\l^\d_{A^\d}$, that winds once around the central hole.
 The loop $\l^\d_{A^\d}$ can equivalently be seen as the unique cycle in the subgraph of $\d\Z^2 + (\d/2,\d/2)$ dual to the spanning tree.

-\begin{thm} When the mesh size $\d$ goes to $0$, the random loop $\l^\d_{A^\d}$ converges in law (for the topology $\Top$ of uniform convergence up to reparametrization) towards a measure $\mu^\#_A$ on the loop space ${\mc L}^\times(A)$ (the space of simple loops drawn on the annulus $A$ that generate $\pi_1(A)$).
+\begin{thm} When the mesh size $\d$ goes to $0$, the random loop $\l^\d_{A^\d}$ converges in law (for the topology $\Top$ of uniform convergence up to reparametrization) towards a measure $\mu^\#_A$ on the set of loops ${\mc L}^\times(A)$ (the subset of topologically non-trivial loops in ${\mc L}(A)$, i.e. the set of simple loops drawn on the annulus $A$ that generate $\pi_1(A)$).
 Moreover, the family of measures $\mu^\#_.$ satisfies an explicit conformal covariance property (Proposition \ref{prop:covar-conf}). \end{thm}

-An important feature of the measure $\mu^\#_A$ is its conformal invariance, and in particular its invariance under inversions (i.e. by the conformal isomorphisms of the annulus $A$ that switch the inner and outer boundaries).
+An important feature of the measure $\mu^\#_A$ is its invariance under conformal isomorphisms, and in particular its invariance under inversions (i.e. by the conformal isomorphisms of the annulus $A$ that switch the inner and outer boundaries).

 This first statement of Theorem \ref{thm:cv-loop} will follow from the convergence of the exploration process (Definition \ref{def:explproc}) of the outer component of the wired UST.
 Consider a point $a$ on the outer boundary of $A$, and let $e^\d_{A^\d}$ be the counterclockwise exploration of the UST starting from $a^\d$, a lattice approximation of $a$.